microsoft/PSRule/docs/scenarios/azure-tags/azure-tags.md

 In this scenario we will use a JSON file:

-- [`resources.json`](resources.json) - An export for the Azure resource properties saved for offline use.
+- [`resources.json`](resources.json) - An export of Azure resource properties saved for offline use.

-To generate a similar `resources.json` file of your own, the use following command.
+To generate a similar file of your own, the use following command.

 ```powershell
 # Get all resources using the Az modules.
 Alternatively use Get-AzureRmResource if using AzureRm modules.